Jesus Christ

 7. Do not be anxious about tomorrow, for tomorrow will be anxious for itself.
 Let the day’s own trouble be sufficient for the day.

-8. For what shall it profit a man, if he gains the whole world, and suffer the loss of his soul?
+8. For what shall it profit a man, if he gains the whole world, and suffers the loss of his soul?

 9. Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.